aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 8. Add an `Email` address to be used for State Machine Status notification
 9. The `GithubBranch` should point to the release you selected
    - if upgrading, change it to point to the desired release
-   - the latest stable branch is currently `release/v1.2.2`, case sensitive
+   - the latest stable branch is currently `release/v1.2.3`, case sensitive
 10. Apply a tag on the stack, Key=`Accelerator`, Value=`PBMM` (case sensitive).
 11. **ENABLE STACK TERMINATION PROTECTION** under `Stack creation options`
 12. The stack typically takes under 5 minutes to deploy.
 13. Once deployed, you should see a CodePipeline project named `PBMMAccel-InstallerPipeline` in your account.
 This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
-    - if the pipeline fails connecting to GitHub, fix the issue with your GitHub secret created in section 2.3.2, then delete the Installer CloudFormation stack you just deployed, and restart at step 3 of this section.
+    - if the CloudFormation fails to deploy with an `Internal Failure`, or, if the pipeline fails connecting to GitHub, then:
+	  - fix the issue with your GitHub secret created in section 2.3.2, then delete the Installer CloudFormation stack you just deployed, and restart at step 3 of this section.
 14. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.
 15. **While the pipeline is running, review the list of [Known Installation Issues]([https://github.com/aws-samples/aws-secure-environment-accelerator/blob/master/docs/installation/index.md#Known-Installation-Issues) near the bottom on this document**
-16. Once the pipeline completes (typically 15-20 minutes), the main state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
+16. Once the pipeline completes (typically 15 - 20 minutes), the main state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
-17. The state machine takes several hours to execute on an initial installation.
+17. The state machine takes approximately 1.5 hours to execute on an initial installation using the default PBMM configuration.
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 20 minutes.
 18. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
 19. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
 Please confirm all four (4) email subscriptions to enable receipt of state machine status and security alert messages.
 Until completed, you will not receive any email messages (must be completed within 7-days).
 20. After the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2: